|

 mover and a bona fide place of business in New York to apply and

-you must attend a household goods conference at which time your
+you may have to attend a household goods conference, at which time your

 fitness will be assessed.
 To obtain 'property except household

-goods' authority you do not need prior experience.
+goods' authority from New York, you do not need prior experience.
+This would enable you to do commercial office moves only.

 If you would like to apply for New York State trucking or moving